saifu-a/covid-tracker/Documentation.md

   });
 });
 ```

 - The "input" event changes whenever any user searches any state.
 - Then a forEach() method is used to loop over all the states in the stateList[] array.
 - The input value that the user has typed is compared with the states here.
 - If a match is found, then the corresponding states will be displayed in the dropdown box.

 ### Helpline Page

 - Contact Information - This page, displays the helpline numbers of every state across India, in a tabular format, that people can reach out to in need.

-- Testing Centres - This page provides the names as well as the links of all the hospitals in a state where the RTPCR test can be done.
+- Testing Centres - This page provides the names as well as the links of all the hospitals in a state where the RT-PCR test can be done.

 - Resources - This page provides all the available links of websites which renders valuable information about availability of beds, plasmas, oxygen cylinders and many more.

 ### Awareness Page

-This page focuses on creating awareness among people by portraying the preventive measures and further highlighting the DO's and DONT's during this pandemic.
+This page focuses on creating awareness among people by portraying the preventive measures and further highlighting the DO's and DON'Ts during this pandemic.

 ## Results and Discussion

 ## Conclusion

 This project aims to display the accurate real-time statistics of COVID-19 pandemic and spread awareness among people.
-There are several other websites that serves the similar purpose as this project but the unique factor of our website is that any Organisation or any individual can add useful resources in our website by registering with us.
+There are several other websites that serves the similar purpose as this project but the unique factor of our website is that any Organization or any individual can add useful resources in our website by registering with us.

 In future, we may extend our website to include features such as: